TJuTZu/onefilesignage/raspberrypi.md

 # Encode Explorer
-by using Encode Explorer from http://encode-explorer.siineiolekala.net/ files can be uploaded with browser to web server or SMB share can be used.
+by using Encode Explorer from http://encode-explorer.siineiolekala.net/ files can be uploaded with browser to web server.

 # Raspberry pi
 Instrucions how to use Raspberry pi see http://raspberrypi.org